notAperson535/OneClick-macOS-Simple-KVM/windows-install.md

 - 8GB of RAM or more

 ## Step 1 (Installing WSL2)
 Install WSL2.
-If you have WSL2 already, you can skip this step Open Powershell as an administrator and run this command
+If you have WSL2 already, you can skip this step.
+Open Powershell as an administrator and run this command
 ```
 wsl --install
 ```
 It will prompt a reboot, reboot and let it install Ubuntu.
 One that is done, make a username and password.
 It does not have to be the same as the system.

+If you do not see the window for Ubuntu

 ## Step 2 (Getting the files)
 Open a new Ubuntu terminal window, and run this command, replacing the WINDOWS_USER_NAME with the your Windows username, not the Linux one.